bluefroguk1/empire-dump/content/Wiki/Music/Caution for the Dawnish Youth.md

 ---
-IgnoreLinking: False
+IgnoreLinking: false
-Tags: ['Music', 'Navarr-Music', 'Navarr']
+Tags:
+- Music
+- Navarr-Music
+- Navarr
 Title: Caution for the Dawnish Youth
-aliases: ['Caution_for_the_Dawnish_Youth']
+aliases:
+- Caution_for_the_Dawnish_Youth
-draft: False
+draft: false
 revision_date: 2014-04-28 09:33:49+00:00
 revision_id: 24521
 ---

-Song by Jamie Wakefield  (https://soundcloud.com/jamie-wakefield/caution-for-the-dawnish-youth) [[Chords]]: Dm Asus Dm Dsus Dm Asus
+Song by Jamie Wakefield  (https://soundcloud.com/jamie-wakefield/caution-for-the-Dawnish-youth) [[Chords]]: Dm Asus Dm Dsus Dm Asus
 Verse 1
 How can you pretend to know of violence,
-Sitting, reading fairy tales of [[War|war]]?
+Sitting, reading fairy tales of [[War]]?
 Tell me what's the worst that you can fear!
 A papercut?
 My Dawnish friend, our wounds are deeper still.
 Chorus